 For example, in the world of computers, iOS (Apple) may be outsold many times by Windows.
 But in the personal computing industry, when we think of a powerful brand, we think of Apple first – not Toshiba, HP, Dell, Lenovo or ASUS.

 However, not all products and services are as seductive as computers, cars and shoes.

-If you’re selling financial products and services – not quite as glamorous – you can still differentiate your brand away from commoditization.
-This is done through a combination of tactics designed to build your reputation, such as:
+As you are selling mortgage products and services (which isn’t quite as glamorous), you can still differentiate your brand away from commoditization.
+This is done through a combination of attributes designed to build your reputation, such as:

-Aiming any lower will keep your brand closer to the commodity territory – a challenging and dangerous place to be.
+Aiming any lower will keep your company closer to the commodity territory – a dark and dangerous place to be.

 If you would like to speak with us about how we may help you build a stronger brand, contact us.
 Brand development and brand rehabilitation is what we do!